boydpelley/boydpelley/README.md

   <h2 align="center">Languages and More</h2>
   <ul>
     <li>I enjoy programming with C, Java, TypeScript, PHP, and Python.</li>
-    <li>I use C for rendering and low-level programming, Python for TensorFlow and Machine Learning projects, TypeScript for React apps, and Java for game development and rendering</li>
+    <li>Exploring many areas with C for projects in low-level memory exploration, rendering, and more.</li>
+    <li>Python is used for research at Dalhousie University exploring TensorFlow in Image Recognition, and through work projects for simpler workflow automations. </li>
+    <li>I enjoy programming in PHP for work projects, creating responsive web and mobile apps for work, as well as API creation.</li>
   </ul>
 </div>